Calm and powerful - the natural worlds of the Ötztal valley

-The charge for the dog (without food) is between € 5,00 and € 20,00 and will be collected on the spot.
+The extra costs for a dog range between € 5,00 and € 20,00 (without food; per night) and will be paid directly on site in the accommodation.
 On the Ötztaler Urweg it is obligatory to keep your dog on a leash.

 Two different types of catering are available for you in the partner establishments: